List of numbered roads in Queensland

-Numbered roads in Queensland provides readers with basic information about the many roads in the state, particularly those for which there is no Wikipedia article.
+Numbered roads in Queensland provides readers with basic information about the many state-controlled roads in the state, particularly those for which there is no Wikipedia article.
 It also assists editors with the task of adding road information to existing and new road articles.

 It is a list of all numbered roads in Queensland, Australia, as defined by the Department of Transport and Main Roads (TMR).
 The route and end-points of any numbered road can be determined by accessing the appropriate TMR map through this second reference document.
 There appears to be no easy way to determine which map to access for a particular road, but each map includes a numeric list of the roads to be found thereon.

 The list is presented in source document sequence to facilitate updating from future versions of that document.
 To find a road by name first sort on name and then use the index.
 To arrange all occurrences of a name in number order first sort on number and then proceed as above.

+Brief footnotes on a number of roads that intersect with, or are associated with, roads that have a Wikipedia article, can be found in those articles.
+These roads are indicated in the list by a link to the article/s.
+Some of these may be developed into articles or sections of articles in future.
+For an example of this linking see Mount Isa - Duchess Road.